 Mark showing James the beginning of the land given to African Action International

 Obbo is located in Southern Sudan in Eastern Equatorial region.
 Obbo had been severely destroyed by the 21 years of war along with other areas of Southern Sudan.
 Most people fled to the neighboring countries in Ugandan refugee camps at Kiryandongo, Kyangwali, and Adjumani and in Kenya in Kakuma Camp.

-AAI Board members plan to visit Obbo in September 2013 together with George Oling to travel to Obbo to meet the Village Chief’s, Elders and Leaders in order to explore the area and plan the way forward.
+AAI Board members plan to visit Obbo in September 2013 together with George Oling to meet the Obbo Government Representatives in Juba, and travel to Obbo to meet the Village Chief’s, Elders and Leaders in order to explore the area and plan the way forward.

 Pastor Chris Carmody and the Christian Family Church in Warragul, Victoria have committed to partner with AAI to launch this venture and have adopted Southern Sudan as the nation they will support during 2013.

 Needs identified in Obbo, Southern Sudan

 Church activities: A church was begun in 2012 and is already growing and functioning under the leadership of a man named Mark Okullu with 60 to 80 people attending services.
 The church began under a tree but is now housed in a natural bush timber structure with plastic sheeting inserted under the roof materials to protect from the heavy rains.
 Mark is also the teacher in the one local school in the area.
 Helping Mark is a man called Charles Oton, he is the brother of George Oling.
 George is presently completing pastoral training with the CRC Churches International in Warragul Victoria, and will be active in the work in cooperation with Pr Sunday Sula Lasa and his team of Pastors in Uganda.